akka/akka-http/docs/src/main/paradox/routing-dsl/source-streaming-support.md

 ## Responding with JSON Streams

-In this example we implement an API representing an infinite stream of tweets, very much like Twitter's [Streaming API](https://developer.twitter.com/en/docs).
+In this example we implement an API representing an infinite stream of tweets, very much like X's [Streaming API](https://docs.x.com).

 @@@ div { .group-scala }